wisp-forest/gelatin/README.md

 [![discord](https://img.shields.io/discord/825828008644313089?label=wisp%20forest&logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/xrwHKktV2d)

 ## Overview

-Jello is a Mainly a Mod that makes handling Minecrafts color System easy for Other modders or just to add Quirky new ways of Coloring Blocks, Items and Entities.
-Within contains some new Content to make using Jello easier for Players and API's for Mod creators looking for a easy solution for hardcoded varaiables within Mojang's code.
+Jello is a mainly a mod that makes handling Minecraft's color system easy for modders or just to add quirky new ways of coloring blocks, items and entities.
+It also contains some new content to make using Jello easier for players and APIs for mod creators looking for an easy solution to hardcoded variables within Mojang's code.

 **Build Setup:**